iredmail/docs/9-troubleshooting/turn.on.debug.mode.in.dovecot.md

-# How to turn on debug mode in Dovecot
+# Turn on debug mode in Dovecot

 To turn on debug mode in Dovecot, please update Dovecot config file `/etc/dovecot/dovecot.conf` (Linux/OpenBSD) or